revbayes/revbayes.github.io/tutorials/morph/morph_more.md

 Before we begin writing the Rev scripts for each of the model components, we need to instantiate a couple ``helper variables'' that will be used by downstream parts of our model specification files.
 Create a workspace variable called `mvi`.
 This variable is an iterator that will build a vector containing all of the MCMC moves used to propose new states for every stochastic node in the model graph.
-Each time a new move is added to the vector, \cl{mvi} will be incremented by a value of `1`.
+Each time a new move is added to the vector, `mvi` will be incremented by a value of `1`.
 ```
 mvi = 1
 ```